phoenixframework/phoenix/guides/routing.md

 The `*_url` functions will get the host, port, proxy port, and SSL information needed to construct the full URL from the configuration parameters set for each environment.
 We'll talk about configuration in more detail in its own guide.
 For now, you can take a look at `config/dev.exs` file in your own project to see those values.

-Whenever possible prefer to pass a `conn` (or `@conn` in your views) in place of an endpoint module.
+Whenever possible, prefer to pass a `conn` (or `@conn` in your views) in place of an endpoint module.

 ## Nested resources

 It is also possible to nest resources in a Phoenix router.
-Let's say we also have a `posts` resource which has a many-to-one relationship with `users`.
+Let's say we also have a `posts` resource that has a many-to-one relationship with `users`.
 That is to say, a user can create many posts, and an individual post belongs to only one user.
 We can represent that by adding a nested route in `lib/hello_web/router.ex` like this:

 ```elixir
 resources "/users", UserController do